-Configuration steps Task Initial setup Install or upgrade MSS Activate the Automated Sign-On for Mainframe Add-On After the z/OS administrator has configured DCAS and RACF on z/OS, configure authentication and authorization.
-Establish trust between the MSS Administrator Server and the DCAS server Create an IBM 3270 session with an automated sign-on macro Simple test 1.
-Assign access to one user for testing2.
-Run a test
+Initial Setup Task Comments

+Install or Upgrade Management and Security Server

+2. Activate the Automated Sign-On for Mainframe Add- On

+4. Configure Authentication & Authorization

+5. Establish trust between the MSS Administrative Server and the DCAS server Dependency: step 3 (on z/OS)

+7. Create an IBM 3270 session with an automated sign-on macro Dependency: step 6 (in the emulator)

+Simple Test

+8. Assign access to one user for testing

+9. Run a test

+Production